evidence-dev/northstar-report/pages/index.md

 </Mermaid>

 The customer experience inputs we can control are:
-- Range of available products
 - Speed to getting products
 - Convenience of delivery
 - Quality of products
+- Range of available products (see merch team)

 We tie one metric to each of these inputs.